Acadia National Park: 16 Top Things to Do

 Address: Route 3, Seal Harbor, Maine

-Although you'll find cabins and vacation rentals in smaller towns on Mount Desert Island, nearly all the hotels, motels, and resorts are in Bar Harbor.
-The free Acadia Explorer buses reach outside the park with a number of stops in Bar Harbor, so staying there is convenient for touring the attractions, hiking trails, and carriage roads.
+As the largest town and hub for dining, shopping, and entertainment, most of the island's hotels, motels, and resorts are in Bar Harbor.
+The free Acadia Explorer buses reach outside the park, with a number of stops in Bar Harbor, so staying there is convenient for touring the attractions, hiking trails, and carriage roads.
 Expect high prices in July and August and many lodgings to be closed in the winter.
-Here are some highly-rated hotels on Mt Desert Island:
+Here are some highly rated hotels on Mt.
+Desert Island:

 - In a well-maintained old mansion set in lawns sloping down to the bay, Balance Rock Inn has a pool and spacious rooms, some with porches overlooking the water.

 - A short walk from the harbor on the same tree-lined street as the Abbe Museum and restaurants, Anne's White Columns Inn serves full hot breakfasts and evening appetizers